-1.1 INTENT OF POLICY - This policy is adopted to allow voluntary furloughs and is in addition to the City of Gig Harbor Personnel Policies and serves as a general guide to the City's employment practices and procedures.
+1.1 INTENT OF POLICY - This policy is in addition to the City of Gig Harbor Personnel Policies and serves as a general guide to the City's employment practices and procedures.
+This policy is not intended to repeal or conflict with the City's Voluntary Furlough Policy.
+In the event that there is a conflict between the City's Voluntary Furlough Policy and this policy, this policy shall govern.
 This policy is not intended to be a contract, express or implied, or any type of promise or guarantee of specific treatment upon which you may rely, or as a guarantee of employment for any specific duration.